BioRobotics Oral Care System

 Project Leads: Dr. Michel Koo, Dr.Ed Steager, Linda Donoho

-Role: User research, product strategy, co-design sessions, prototyping
+Role: User research, product Strategy, UX design, Prototyping

 Research & Key Insights